spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 2. From the left **Main Menu**, select **Profiles**.

 3. If you made changes, click the profile you updated.
-Palette displays the profile details and profile stack.
+Palette displays the profile details and stack.

 4. Check that layers are added to or removed from the profile stack.

 5. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.

-To learn how to apply the changes, review [Apply Updates to Clusters](#apply-updates-to-clusters).
+To learn how to apply the changes, review [Apply Profile Updates to Clusters](#apply-updates-to-clusters).

 ## Update the Pack Version